 I have to admit, at first glance, I was wondering whether there would be enough sauce – and given the short list of ingredients (chicken breasts, onions and peppers) I wasn’t sure how great it would be.
+I was trying the Chilli and Lemon Peruvian Cook Sauce.
 However, once I opened the packet, the depth of flavours in the sauce was fantastic and then I knew it was going to be a good’un!

 - 300g fresh chicken strips